 Step-by-Step Guide on Starting as an Exporter in India

-- Analysis of Market: Carrying out research in order to know target markets, consumers’ tastes and preferences and competitors.
+- Market Analysis: Conduct research to identify target markets, consumer tastes and preferences, and competitors.

 - Where to Find Customers: Use trade fairs, online marketplaces, and contacts within the industry to locate reputable purchasers.

-- Registration Procedure: You have to get your Importer-Exporter Code (IEC) from DGFT i.e. Directorate General of Foreign Trade.
+- Registration Procedure: You have to get your Importer-Exporter Code (IEC) from DGFT, i.e., the Directorate General of Foreign Trade.

 - Certifications and Clearances: Depending on the product you intend to export, ensure you possess all necessary quality certifications and customs clearances.